EPIImperial/EPIImperial.github.io/index.md

 #### 1. Do you have any suggestions for finding accommodation in London?

-When searching for accommodation, take note of the campus where most of your classes will be delivered.
-The MSc Health Data Analytics and Machine Learning course is based at the St Mary’s Campus in Paddington, West London.
-However, some of your classes will take place at the Charing Cross Campus in Hammersmith and South Kensington Campus and White City.
+Imperial College London campuses are accessible by public transport from most parts of London.
+When searching for accommodation, you may want to consider proximity to campuses where most of your classes will be delivered.
+The MSc Epidemiology course team are based at the St Mary’s and White City campuses in West London.
+However, your classes will be split across the South Kensington, St Marys, Charing Cross (Hammersmith) and White City campuses, all in in West London.

 For additional information on accommodation, visit the [Imperial College Accommodation website.](https://www.imperial.ac.uk/students/accommodation/)